 Options for Making Rent Affordable

-Rent can be expensive and people with limited income can find it difficult to afford usual rent in their area.
+Rent can be expensive, and people with limited income can find it difficult to afford the usual rent in their area.
 When you pay rent, you also need to make sure you have enough money to pay for utilities, food, clothing, insurance, gifts, haircuts, transportation, cable and all of the other things you may need.
-To make rent affordable, many people will choose to take advantage of some of the privately and publicly available rental assistance program options in Maryland.
+To make rent affordable, many people will choose to take advantage of some of the ways to make rent more affordable, including participating in a rent subsidy program.

 Affording Rental Housing without a Subsidy